nau/lasca-compiler/README.md

 - CPS/Actors/π-calculus/STM?, non-blocking IO, reactive
 - import of a package must not introduce any side effects?! (hello Go)
 - JSON ready, included
-- grades for code by the compiler (A+, A, B, C, D, E, F).
-From untyped undocumented F-code, to proven, documented with examples A+ code
 - libuv for async I/O?
 - https://www.youtube.com/watch?v=buQNgW-voAg (future functional programming language)
 - blockchain based storage of proven software?